repo-helper/repo_helper/doc-source/index.rst

 This project is in an early stage, and some things might not work correctly or break in a new release.

+.. note:: The autocommit functionality is currently broken on Windows, but works ok on Linux and macOS.

 .. start shields

 .. list-table::